 What are the new regulations?

-The Control of Pollution (Oil Storage) (Wales) Regulations have been in effect from 2016 – the change is that they now apply to all fuel containers in Wales that can hold over 200 litres of oil.
+Designed to promote safety and to prevent pollution, the new oil storage regulations should minimise leaks, spills and environmental contamination in Wales.
+The Control of Pollution (Oil Storage) (Wales) Regulations have been in effect since 2016; the change is that they now apply to all fuel containers in Wales that can hold over 200 litres of oil.

-This means that all above-ground IBCs, mobile bowsers, tanks must:
+This means that all above-ground IBCs, mobile bowsers, and tanks must:

 For a full list of measures covered by these new regulations, see the full document here.